 Monkeypox is a viral infection only recently detected in the UK.
 It is generally a mild self-limiting illness, spread by very close contact with someone already infected and with symptoms of monkeypox.
 Most people recover within a few weeks.

-Further information on the symptoms of and treatment for monkeypox are available on NHS Inform.
+Information on the symptoms of and treatment for monkeypox are available on NHS inform.